ARMmbed/mbed-os-5-docs/docs/bare_metal/using_bare_metal.md

 mbed compile -t <TOOLCHAIN> -m <TARGET> --flash --sterm
 ```

-When the example is flashed, a serial terminal opens (because of `--sterm`).
-The outputis:
+When the example is flashed to the board, a serial terminal opens (because of `--sterm`).
+The output is:

 ```
 called immediately